msoyamada/XPlus_GPIO/README.md

 |102 |	GPIO3_A6/UART1_RTSN|
 |103 |	GPIO3_A7/UART1_CTSN|

-*The MMC1 ports can be used because the board used only the MMC0 controller for the SD card slot.
+*Note: The MMC1 ports can be used because the board used only the MMC0 controller for the SD card slot.
 The pins placement in the board is presented below.
 ![screenshot](Xplus_INschematic.png)

-To access the GPIO enemeled wires (often used in the jump on pcb) are used to facilitate the access to the ports.
-The GPIO 41 and 42 are soldered directly in the board, thanks to the holes already available in the board.
-To easing the access to the GPIO ports, a set of unused holes in the board was used (in the board, the holes are connected in a place where there is no soldered CI).
-In this test, only the pins 96 e 99 were soldered, and the others can be soldered as necessary.
+# Physical Access to GPIO Pins

+- GPIO41 and GPIO42 have pre-drilled holes for easy soldering.

+- Other GPIOs (e.g., 96 and 99) were accessed via enamel wires and unused holes.

-The GND and 3V3 pins are alse identified to power the external circuits.
+- GND and 3.3V power pins are also identified on the board.

 ![screenshot](xplus_pins.jpg)